A Doll's House (1973 Losey film): Music

 French composer Michel Legrand provided the musical soundtrack, a "bright, horn-dominated neoclassical score".

 Cast and director conflict

-Fonda's feminist sensibilities not only informed her performance but also her relationship with Losey.
-The director, who had a history of stormy relationships with his leading ladies, earned the ire of both Fonda and Delphine Seyrig before the film was even released.
-In a letter from June 1973, Fonda assailed Losey for making "anti-feminist remarks to the press", and charging that "your [Losey's] inability to deal with, to countenance, strong women... has done irreparable harm to the film".
+Fonda's feminist sensibilities informed her performance and her relationship with Losey.
+The director, who had a history of stormy relationships with his leading ladies, earned the ire of both Fonda and Delphine Seyrig before the film was released.

+In a letter from June 1973, Fonda assailed Losey for making "anti-feminist remarks to the press" and charging that "your [Losey's] inability to deal with, to countenance, strong women...has done irreparable harm to the film".
 On a personal note, she added: "I was never able to penetrate your paranoia or snobbery while we were working together".
-Losey, for his part, grumbled that Fonda had "little sense of humor" and "was spending most of her time working on her political speeches, instead of learning her lines".
+Losey, for his part, grumbled that Fonda had "little sense of humor" and "was spending most of her time working on her political speeches instead of learning her lines".

+Critics James Palmer and Michael Riley caution that “Losey’s interest in woman’s experience and issues is no guarantee of a depth or breadth of understanding.”
+To the extent that Losey’s A Doll’s House provides positive feminist themes, these are derived exclusively from Ibsen's stage play.